-As he neared a forest, toward the overpowering sweetness, and his voice going down of the sun, his strength melodious and thrilling.
-His speech, failed him.
-The weeping disciples we are assured, was quite irresistible aid him beneath a tree, and there the in its charm; his teachings abounded beloved Master passed quietly away, in parable and allegory; at one time his soul sinking into the Nirvana

--the eternal rest-for which his whole career had been as one life-long sigh

-. . .
-"There is no more pure, no more touching figure than that of the Buddha in all history.
-His life is without a blot, his heroism equals his convictions, he is the example of the virtue he preaches.
-His self-sacrifice, charity and indescribable sweetness never fail him.
-At twenty-nine he home leaves his father's palace out of love almost forgotten. for the people, to become a lonely wanderer and a preacher of righteousness; he studies and meditates for six years, and then for more than half-acentury preaches his faith and spreads the truth by the weapon of persuasion alone.
-He dies in the arms of adoring disciples with the serenity of a sage who has lived only for the good, and feels persuaded that he knows the truth !"
+As he neared a forest, toward the going down of the sun, his strength failed him.
+The weeping disciples aid him beneath a tree, and there the in parable and allegory; at one time his soul sinking into the Nirvana ness; he studies and meditates for six youd the frontiers of Nepaul. years, and then for more than half-acentury preaches his faith and spreads words of Buddha and his exploits, the the truth by the weapon of persuasion Logia and the Acta-together with disciples with the serenity of a sage disciples- are preserved independently feels persuaded that he knows the truth !"
 (Saint-Hilaire) . . .

-The characteristic of the Buddha's religion is a sublime and severe morality wedded to a tender pity and a Its popularity, world-wide charity. from age to age, is undoubtedly due to its powerful advocacy of those moral precepts which alone bind human society together, and its inspired recognition in the spiritual as in the physical world of the inexorable order of Cause and Effect.
-It lives so far by virtue of its absolute truth. . .
+-the eternal rest-for which his whole and long since disused and deserted. career had been as one life-long sigh He comes across vast temples-there religion is a sublime and severe morality wedded to a tender pity and a world-wide charity.
+Its popularity, its powerful advocacy of those moral precepts which alone bind human society together, and its inspired recognition in the spiritual as in the physical world of the inexorable order of Cause and Effect.
+It lives so far by virtue of its absolute truth. . . .